wikimedia/jquery.ime/README.md

 JQuery IME
 ==========================

-jQuery Input method editor library
+jQuery Input method editor library supporting 50+ input methods across several languages.
+This is jquery version of the input method tool used in Wikimedia projects.
+These input methods are well tested and contributed by large wikimedia community.
+This project is a Wikimedia foundation initiative to provide language technology tools to wider audience outside Wikimedia universe.

 Quick start